IIAR Technical Paper/Presentation Guidelines and Policy

 - IIAR Conference Committee reviews, rates, and approves proposals (May-June)

 - IIAR Staff informs Authors of approval (May-June)

-- Authors write and submit 1st drafts (both text and final graphics/Tables) to IIAR Staff (June-August)
+- Authors write and submit 1st drafts (both text and final graphics/tables) to IIAR Staff (No later than mid-August)

 - IIAR Staff comments on scope and content of drafts (August-September)

 - IIAR Peer Reviewers read and approve/approve conditionally/disapprove drafts (August-September )

 - IIAR Staff compiles and sends all comments to Authors (September-October)